PutaO Myanmar - far east Himalayas

 Some have made walking stilts and homemade go-carts to keep themselves entertained.

-One very quiet girl sitting with her grandmother was eating sunflower seeds that her grandmother placed in her small hands.
+One little girl was sitting quietly with her grandmother and eating sunflower seeds that her grandmother placed in her small hands.

 Trekking in PutaO

-Trekking can be a challenge with narrow bamboo sticks for crossing over steep landslips and logs over rivers.
-It is still worth the effort to make it to a very nice primary forest area - as yet untouched.
+Trekking can be a challenge with narrow bamboo sticks for crossing over steep landslides and logs over rivers.
+It is worth the effort to visit a primary forest area, that as yet was untouched.
 This was a day trek with a lovely spot for a picnic lunch.

 Departure of biodiversity

-At the airport shop, one can buy a number of interesting forest items.
-One highly prized and expensive item is the famed performance enhancer, Cordyceps sinesis, that grows on its host moth in altitude pastures.
+At the airport shop, one can buy many interesting and possibly illegal forest items.
+One highly prized and expensive item is the famed performance enhancer called Cordyceps sinesis.
+It that grows on its host moth catepillars in high altitude pastures.
 It is highly valued, costing more than gold in China.

 Other Cordyceps spp are found at lower elevations in the forest.
 Some fungi produce more than one horn or fruiting body that protrudes from the host like a horn.
-In the forests near Putao this fungus invades other species of caterpillars producing longer and more numerous horns.
-These are found on pine trees, but this one is not as highly sought after and the cost is much less.
+In the forests near Putao, this fungus invades other species of caterpillars, producing longer and more numerous horns.
+These are found on pine trees, but this one is not as highly sought after,r and the cost is much less.

 This is the way that the local families generate income.

 Interesting but controversial, the display of "medicinal" items contained endangered species.
-There were bottles of bear bile, deer gland extract, horns and hoofs of a tiny mouse deer and other unidentifiable body parts.
+There were bottles of bear bile, deer gland extract, horns, and hoofs of a tiny mouse deer,r and other unidentifiable body parts.
 One elixir available was sold in a strong alcohol containing ginseng, caterpillar fungus, queen bees, and other seeds.

-The future of the gentle villagers of Putao is in the hands of tourism development, which will happen very quickly once the road is completed.
-I hope it will be kind and respectful of their culture.
+The future of the gentle villagers of Putao is in the hands of tourism development.
+It might happen once the road is completed and it is free of disturbances.

 Comments